WWmore/mkdocs-archgeo/docs/optimization/index.md

 where $X$ is a vector including all variables.

 $X$ can be extended once more geometry constraints are added.
-Additional variables as auxiliary variables may be appened into $X$ when lowering higher (more than quadratic) equations to at-most quadratic ones, which needs geometric understandings.
+Additional variables as auxiliary variables may be added into $X$ when lowering higher order (more than quadratic) equations to at-most quadratic equations, which requires geometric understanding.
-The whole optimization is an iterative process so as to get the satisfied solver $X$.
+The whole optimization is an iterative process until a satisfied solver $X$ is obtained.

-Suppose the solver in the last iteration is $X_n$, we linearize the above equations by Taylor expansion
+Suppose the solver in the last iteration is $X_n$, above equations can be linearized using Taylor expansion

 $$
 \varphi_i(X) \thickapprox \varphi_i(X_n) + \nabla \varphi_i(X_n)^T(X-X_n) = 0, i=1,\cdots,N,